compass-alma-large-program/compass-data/data/reduced/README.md

 - `bhr71-set1-spw25-cont.fits`
 - `bhr71-set1-spw25-lines.fits`

 The UV tables are stored in the `uvtables` sub-directory.
-Likewise there are two UVFITS files for each frequency setting and spectral window, e.g.:
+There is one UVFITS file for each frequency setting and spectral window, e.g.:

-- `bhr71-set1-spw25-cont.uvfits`
+- `bhr71-set1-spw25.uvfits`

-- `bhr71-set1-spw25-lines.uvfits`
+Note that the continuum is not subtracted from the UV tables.

 See the `CHANGELOG.md` file in each source directory for a change log.